The pregnancy mask: how to avoid it?

 But how do these brown spots appear?

-Do not panic, the pregnancy mask is not dangerous for your health .
+Don't panic, the pregnancy mask is not dangerous for your health .
 It is simply not appreciated by pregnant women because of its unsightly side.

 Pregnancy mask: How to protect yourself?